-TRA 557 Translation of Administrative and Legal Documents (3-0-3).
+TRA 557 Translation of Administrative and Legal

+Documents (3-0-3).
 Addresses the practical translation of administrative and legal documents such as contracts, certificates, court and police documents, laws, and more.
 Analyzes specialized and idiomatic language of administrative and legal documents in the context of translation and market requirements.
 Prerequisite: TRA 500.

 TRA 558 Contrastive Linguistics and Translation (3-0-3).
-Deals with how English and Arabic compare and contrast at various levels of linguistic organization: phonology, morphology, syntax and semantics.
+Deals with how at various levels of linguistic organization: phonology, morphology, syntax and semantics.
 Promotes a discourse pragmatic perspective, together with a functional approach to the lexico-grammar to look at the way texts are organized functionally.
 Requires functional knowledge of Arabic and English.